c00cjz00/q2pipeline/README.md

 Greg Caporaso over on the QIIME2 forums has posted two SILVA 132 classifiers here https://forum.qiime2.org/t/silva-132-classifiers/3698 – one for the V4 region, one for the whole 16S.
 These will both do nicely for now.
 If you want to make your own, there's a guide here https://github.com/peterleary/q2pipeline/wiki/Creating-your-own-classifier

+You can download SILVA files here: https://www.arb-silva.de/download/archive/qiime/

+For SILVA119/Tax4Fun, you'll need to download the SILVA_119_release.zip.
+From that, you'll need the 99% OTUs rep set file and corresponding taxonomy string.
+The rep set fasta file needs to be imported into QIIME2.
+Instructions for this are in the Wiki.

 ## How to set up
 You must have QIIME2 installed at the very least.
 Additionally, you will need QIIME1 if you plan to use Ion Torrent data, and R if you wish to use Tax4Fun.